sitegeist/Sitegeist.CsvPO/README.md

 Drawback:
 - No pluralforms are supported (yet)
 - This solution is probably not ideal for really large numbers of locales (>10) as the files will get out of hand
+- Translations for NodeType inspector labels are not supported

 ## Authors & Sponsors